-General Education Curriculum PROFESSIONAL EDUCATION - 39 CREDIT HOURS Requirements (minimum 40 credit hours) Edu 150 Exploring Education in Contemporary America 3 Edu 200 The Learner and the Learning Process 3 Edu 261 Educational Computing 3 Writing and Cultural Literacy Edu 310 The Teaching Process 3 Eng 101 College Composition Edu 353 Reading and Writing in the Content Area 3 Eng 201 Advanced College Composition Edu 373 Teaching Social Studies in the Secondary School 3 Multicultural Experience Edu 387 Teaching Students with Special Needs 3 World or indigenous or American Sign Language course 3 Edu 395 Internship in Teacher Education 3 Diversity and global issues course Edu 495 Student Teaching 15 Quantitative Decision-making SELECT ONE OF THE FOLLOWING CONCENTRATIONS: Mat 101, 131, 201 or higher level math course3 HISTORY CONCENTRATION - 36 CREDIT HOURS Physical and Life Sciences Hty 115 World Civilization I 3 Complete sections A and B Hty 116 World Civilization II 3 A. Select two courses of scientific literacy from the following: U.S., European or Canadian National History 3 Bio, Chy, Env, Ecy, Gey, Phy, Sci.
-At least one must be a 4-credit lab Pos 101 American Government 3 science course.
-Pos 201 West European Governments 3 Lab science course Pos 211 Classic Political Thinkers and Modern Method 3 Lab or non-lab science course Political Science 300-400 level elective 3 B. Select one of the following: Select 15 credits of history electives (300-400 level) including one course Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec 234 each in European, Non-western, and U.S. History Outdoor Pursuits I or Rec 235 Outdoor Pursuits II 3 Social Sciences Complete sections A and B A. Select any two of the following historical analysis POLITICAL SCIENCE CONCENTRATION - 36 CREDIT HOURS COURSES: Pos 101 American Government 3 Hty 115, Hty 116, Hty 161, Hty 162 Pos 201 West European Governments 3 OR - Select a 100-level history course and a subsequent 300- or Pos 211 Classic Political Thinkers and Modern Method 3 400-level history course for a total of six credits Hty 115 World Civilization I 3 History course Hty 116 World Civilization II 3 History course Hty 161 U.S. History I 3 B. Select two of the following social science courses for a History Elective (300-400 level) 3 total of six credits: Ant 100, Eco 100, Geo 168, Pos 101, Pos 211, Select 15 credits of political science electives (300-400 level) Psy 100, Soc 100 Social Science course Social Science course Course also meets GEC requirement Humanities and Fine Arts Other required social studies courses (may be fulfilled within the major or GEC) Complete sections A and B Anthropology elective 3 A. Select one of the following courses in literary writing, Economics elective 3 analysis, or philosophy: Geography elective 3 Global Studies elective 3 Art/Eng 116, Eng 151, Eng 211, Sociology elective 3 Phi 151, Phi 152, Hon 300 0/ B. Select one of the following courses in visual or perform- ing arts: ELECTIVES TO BRING TOTAL EARNED HOURS TO 128 Art 101, Art 102, Art 103, Art 107 Important additional GEC requirements FYS 100 First Year Seminar Total credits required for degree: 128 Minimum cumulative GPA for graduation: 2.50
+General Education Curriculum Requirements (minimum 40 credit hours)

+Writing and Cultural Literacy

+Eng 101 College Composition

+Eng 201 Advanced College Composition

+Multicultural Experience

+World or indigenous or American Sign Language course 3

+Diversity and global issues course3

+Quantitative Decision-making

+Mat 101, 131, 201 or higher level math course 3

+Physical and Life Sciences

+Complete sections A and B

+A. Select two courses of scientific literacy from the following: Bio, Chy, Env, Ecy, Gey, Phy, Sci.
+At least one must be a 4credit lab science course.

+Lab science course

+Lab or non-lab science course

+B. Select one of the following:

+Hpr 101 Lifelong Wellness, Bio 300 Human Nutrition, or Rec

+234 Outdoor Pursuits I or Rec 235 Outdoor Pursuits II .3

+Social Sciences

+Complete sections A and B

+A. Select any two of the following historical analysis

+courses:

+Hty 115, Hty 116, Hty 161, Hty 162

+OR - Select a 100-level history course and a subsequent 300or 400-level history course for a total of six credits

+History course

+History course

+B. Select two of the following social science courses for a

+total of six credits: Ant 100, Eco 100, Geo 100, Geo 101, Pos

+101, Pos 211, Pos 301, Psy 100, Soc 100

+Social Science course

+Social Science course

+Humanities and Fine Arts

+Complete sections A and B

+A. Select one of the following courses in literary writing,

+analysis, or philosophy:

+Art/Eng 116, Eng 151, Eng 211,

+Phi 151, Phi 152, Hon 300

+B. Select one of the following courses in visual or

+performing arts:

+Art 101, Art 102, Art 103, Art 107

+Important additional GEC requirement

+FYS 100 First Year Seminar1